patrickkfkan/bandcamp-fetch/README.md

 ### User Sessions

-When you login to Bandcamp through a desktop browser, the session gets assigned a "Cookie".
+When you sign into Bandcamp, a "Cookie" is created to identify the user session.
 You can pass the value of this cookie to the library and gain access to your private collection as well as high-quality MP3 streams of purchased media:

 ```
 bcfetch.setCookie('xxxx');